zulip/zulip/templates/zerver/help/include/configure-matrix-bridge.md

     {% endif %}

-1. Run `python matrix_bridge.py` to start mirroring content.
+1. Run `python matrix_bridge.py` from inside the Python virtual environment to start mirroring content.

 !!! tip ""

     If you want to customize the message formatting, you can do so by editing the variables `MATRIX_MESSAGE_TEMPLATE` and `ZULIP_MESSAGE_TEMPLATE`
     in `zulip/integrations/matrix/matrix_bridge.py`.

-**Congratulations!
-You have created the bridge successfully!**